By: Rita Agarwal, MD, FAAP & James Tom, DDS, MS

 Moderate sedation: Under moderate sedation children are sleepier, but they are usually able to do what the dentist or oral surgeon asks them to do.
+Older children and young adults do better with moderate sedation than younger or more fearful children.
 They breathe on their own and will usually wake up easily.
 Most children will not remember anything about the procedure.
 Dentists and oral surgeons can safely give these medications while they do the dental work.

 Deep sedation: This involves intravenous (IV) medications to help your child sleep through the procedure.
 While your child may still move a little and sometimes make noises, he or she may not be able to breathe well on his or her own.
-There should always be at least one additional qualified professional (see Who's Who list below) who can monitor your child's heart rate, heart rhythm, blood pressure, oxygen saturation (breathing) during the procedure and until he or she wakes up.
+There must always be at least one additional qualified professional (independent observer), such as an anesthesiologist (see Who's Who list below) who can monitor your child's heart rate, heart rhythm, blood pressure, and oxygen saturation (breathing) during the procedure and until he or she wakes up.
 This professional can also determine when your child is ready to go home.